Arthur Holland (British Army officer)

 Lieutenant-General Sir Arthur Edward Aveling Holland, (13 April 1862 – 7 December 1927) was a British Army officer and Conservative and Unionist politician.

-Military career
+Early military career

-King George V watching a practice attack at the Third Army Trench Mortar School at Ligny-Saint-Flochel, where the King was received by Major General Arthur Holland, CRA Third Army, and Major Hudson, who was in charge, 9 August 1916.

 Born the son of Major General Butcher, Butcher changed his surname to Holland in 1910.
 Holland was, after graduating from the Royal Military Academy at Woolwich, commissioned into the Royal Artillery in May 1880.
 He was promoted to captain in November 1888.

 After being promoted to major on augmentation in July 1898, he served in the Second Boer War and then became assistant military secretary to the governor and commander-in-chief of Malta in 1903.
 He was promoted to lieutenant colonel in November 1905 and to brevet colonel in November 1908.

 He later served at the War Office from January 1910 as an assistant military secretary, and was promoted to colonel on the same date.
 In September 1912 he was appointed commandant of the Royal Military Academy, Woolwich, for which he was later promoted to the temporary rank of brigadier general in January 1913.